 Create The Perfect Fit by Joi Mahon – A book for those looking to alter their clothing or patterns; this book will walk you through a full bust adjustment, lengthening pants, crotch ease, sloped shoulders and more.
 Helping you get that perfect fit with a few simple changes; Joi breaks them down correctly to help you understand and keep the techniques for later use!

-Sewing In A Straight Line by Brett Bara – Filled with smooth, straight sewing only projects to help you build confidence with your stitches.
+Sewing In A Straight Line by Brett Bara – Filled with smooth, straight stitching only projects to help you build confidence with your stitches.
 These are fun projects including skirts, curtains, quilts, pillows, fabric folders.
 Also techniques like shirring and belt making!
 It’s a great confidence builder, and you can make super adorable projects while learning!

 Below are a few other more technical books, they are great to have on your bookshelf, and we will get more in-depth with these books at a later point in this series.